William Henry Flower: Other contributions to knowledge

-Last years

-Having been created a CB in 1887, three years after his first appointment to the Museum, in 1892 he was knighted as a KCB.
-He also received the Jubilee Medal and the Royal Prussian order "Pour le Mérite".
+Family and personal life

+Flower married Georgiana Rosetta Smyth, on 15 April 1858, at Stone in Buckinghamshire.
+Georgiana was the youngest daughter of Admiral William Henry Smyth, an astronomer and hydrographer, and his wife Eliza Anne (Annarella) Warington.
+Flower and Georgiana had four daughters and three sons, including the zoologist Stanley Smyth Flower (1871–1946).
 He and his wife led an active life outside his work, over the years meeting many leading figures in British society.
 Among their friends were the poet laureate Alfred, Lord Tennyson and the leading churchman Dean Stanley.

+Having been created a Companion of the Bath in 1887, three years after his first appointment to the Museum, he was appointed Knight Commander of the Order of the Bath (KCB) in 1892.
+He also received the Jubilee Medal and the Royal Prussian order "Pour le Mérite".

 Illness and overwork led him to take retirement from the Natural History Museum in August 1898 and he died at his home in South Kensington on I July 1899, aged 67.
 His remains were buried with his wife's family at Stone in Buckinghamshire.

-Family

-On 15 April 1858, at Stone in Buckinghamshire, he married Georgiana Rosetta Smyth, youngest daughter of Admiral William Henry Smyth, astronomer and hydrographer, and his wife Eliza Anne (Annarella) Warington.
-They had seven children, including the zoologist Stanley Smyth Flower (1871–1946).